 Prepare your company for the growing focus on ESG by using OGSM

-Businesses are the most trusted institutions and expected to take a larger role in solving societal problems, according to recent results of the global Edelman trust barometer.
-Also investors, clients, employees and other stakeholders place an increasing focus on the Corporate Social Responsibility (CSR) Performance of an organization.
-Also presented on the headers Environmental, Social and governance (ESG).
-Change is taking place as an ever growing number of businesses, investors and consumers shift to creating and supporting products and services that support sustainability.
-This is measured by a set of criteria and reporting standards, ESG.
+Businesses are the most trusted institutions and are expected to take a larger role in solving societal problems, according to recent results of the global Edelman trust barometer.
+In addition, investors, clients, employees and other stakeholders attach an increasing importance to the Corporate Social Responsibility (CSR) performance of an organisation.
+The world is changing as an ever growing number of businesses, investors and consumers shift to creating and supporting sustainable products and services.
+CSR performance is increasingly measured by a set of criteria and reporting standards, ESG.

 Corporate ESG data reporting